embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 Load up the Blink example.
 Make a minimal change (like changing the delay value) and save the new sketch in your sketchbook.
 Then, to trigger the build, click **Verify/Compile** and observe the **Output** window.

-Based on the concise message in **Output**, it looks that the sketch has been built successfully and is ready to upload to the board.
-Does your **Output** windows look like below and only contains two lines of message?
-It means that you didn't change the Arduino IDE’s default settings yet, and the **Output** is mostly hidden.
+In my IDE, only a very short message has appeared in **Output** window.
+It looks that the sketch has been built successfully and is ready to upload to the board.
+The message contains only two lines, because I didn't change the Arduino IDE’s default settings yet, so the **Output** is mostly hidden.

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png "Arduino IDE - default build output")](/arduino-ide-default-output.png)

 ### Enable verbose output
-First step to understand the build process is to uncover the verbose output in IDE.
+To understand the build process better, it will be useful to uncover the **verbose output** in IDE.
-To do so, you need to mark `File-> Preferences-> Show verbose output` setting for both compiling and upload, and compile again.
+To do so, I need to mark `File-> Preferences-> Show verbose output` setting for both compiling and upload, and compile again.
 Now the output will be complete.
 Let’s break it down to atoms!
 <br>